slarmoo/.github/profile/javascript/objectClasses/objectClasses.md

 ## Classes

 You can use classes to define objects.
-Using a class clarifies the intent to create a reusable component rather than a one off object.
-Class declarations looks similar to declaring an object, but classes have an explicit constructor and assumed function declarations.
+Using a class clarifies the intent to create a reusable component rather than a one-off object.
+Class declarations look similar to declaring an object, but classes have an explicit constructor and assumed function declarations.
 The person object from above would look like the following when converted to a class.

 ```js
 class Person {